code-supply/git-mob/README.md

 - There's no nix derivation written for those implementations AFAIK.

 By default you set your team in `~/.git-coauthors`.
 The tool keeps state in `~/.git-mob`.

-The tool's main job is to write to `~/.gitmessage.txt`.
+The tool's main job is either:
+- To write to `~/.gitmessage.txt`, which won't work with `git commit -m`.
+- To provide a prepare-commit-msg hook, which will work with `git commit -m`.

-You can override these files using environment variables:
+You can override file locations using environment variables:

 - GIT_MOB_COAUTHORS: the JSON file where you define your team
 - GIT_MOB_LIST: the state that this tool keeps